-Between disappearing earring backs, tangled necklaces, and misplaced bangles, it's safe to say that we'd benefit from a better jewelry storage strategy.
-This is especially true for us urban dwellers, for whom spacious closets are hard to come by and the limited drawers hit maximum capacity quickly.
-Since keeping track and taking care of our precious pieces should be a priority, we decided to get creative about space-saving ways to store, display, and protect them in your closets and bedrooms.
+Between disappearing earring backs, tangled necklaces, and misplaced bangles, it's safe to say that we'd benefit from organizing jewelry a little more effectively.
+This is especially true for us urban dwellers, for whom spacious closets are hard to come by and limited drawers hit maximum capacity quickly.
+Since keeping track and taking care of our precious pieces should be a priority, we decided to get creative about space-saving ways to store, display, and protect jewelry in our closets and bedrooms.

 If you store too many dainty chains and necklaces in a box, it will likely become tangled, so just put your go-to pieces in here in lieu of a catchall on your bedside table.
 But if you only have a few go-to pieces that you rarely take off, then a jewelry box or catchall is all you need.
 Place it on your bedside table if there isn't too much clutter on it already, and simply lay out your watch since you'll be putting it right back on before you head out the door.
 Instead of choosing a traditional jewelry box, we like to go for one that represents our personalities and styles.

 If you love sorting through flea markets for little knickknacks and keepsakes to add dimension to your home, then keep your eyes out for a character-filled tin box during your next visit.
 Affordable and charming, this storage solution is perfect for anyone with just a handful of jewelry, and it'll maintain your clean, minimalist look at home, too.